DanielTockan/Skii/README.md

 ### Back-end:

 The first step taken was to create the models for the app.
-It was determined that only 2 models were necessary.
+It was determined that 3 models were necessary.
 Using Mongoose, they were created based off of the notes from the plan created initially.

 #### Resorts Model